- Also Known As:

 - Peripheral Blood Smear

-A blood smear is a drop of blood spread thinly onto a glass slide that is then treated with a special stain and the blood cells on the slide are examined and evaluated.
-Traditionally, trained laboratorians have examined blood smears manually using a microscope.
-More recently, automated digital systems have become available to help analyze blood smears more efficiently.
+A blood sample is drawn from a vein in your arm or by pricking a finger (or using a heel stick if an infant), then spread thinly onto a glass slide.
+The slide is then treated with a special stain to characterize the white blood cells, the red blood cells, and the platelets.
+Using a microscope, the blood cells on the slide are examined and evaluated by a trained clinical laboratory scientist (CLS)technicians or a pathologist.
+Automated digital systems are used by most laboratories to help analyze blood smears more effectively and efficiently.

 A blood smear is a snapshot of the cells that are present in the blood at the time the sample is obtained.
 The blood smear allows for the evaluation of these cells: